AntonioModer/adonaac.github.io/source/documentation/index.markdown

 **fuccboiGDX** is composed of two parts: the {% text framework %} and the {% text engine %}.

 The {% text framework %} contains some [user created LÖVE libraries](http://www.love2d.org/wiki/Category:Libraries) that are useful for game development.
-All libraries chosen are [simple](http://www.infoq.com/presentations/Simple-Made-Easy), self-contained and composable so that they can be used independently of each other with few problems.
+Most libraries chosen are [simple](http://www.infoq.com/presentations/Simple-Made-Easy), self-contained and composable so that they can be used independently of each other with few problems.
 This is in a similar fashion to how LÖVE's own modules work.